 The Leicester fans, playing well in the role of visitors, filled their section early and were singing along well before the game.

 They did “We’re Singing Alone” and “Your Support is Shit” and “Is This a Library.”
 Whenever the Stoke fans started to sing, they responded with “We Forgot You Were Here.”
-This reminds me of my English Seating Rules, A and B. A is “Don’t sit with the away fans unless you’re one of them” and B is “Try to sit where you can have a good look and listen to the away fans.”
+This reminds me of my English Seating Rules, A and B. A is “Don’t sit with the away fans unless you’re one of them,” and B is “Try to sit where you can have a good look and listen to the away fans.”

 Both teams sang “When the Saints Go Marching In,” Leicester singing “Blues” and Stoke singing “Reds.”
 Stoke also do the standard thing to Stars and Stripes Forever, singing “We’re Stoke.”

 The teams came out – and just look how freaking tall Peter Crouch is!
-I mean, we know this – and Liverpool fans had a great song about him, “He’s big, he’s red, his feet stick out the bed” – but it’s really something you have to see in person.
+I mean, we know this – and Liverpool fans have a great song about him, “He’s big, he’s red, his feet stick out the bed” – but it’s really something you have to see in person.

 But I’m not sure the Stoke fans are that much into it.